 When it comes to Indian cooking, having a jar of garlic paste prepared will save you so much time.

-Forget mincing fresh garlic every time you make a dish, just whip out your handy dandy jar of garlic paste!
+Forget mincing fresh garlic every time you make a dish, just whip out some garlic paste!

 What is Garlic Paste?